Spain Tercera Group 9

 • 27,214 – Oviedo 1–0 Mallorca B, at Estadio Carlos Tartiere on 24 May 2009

-The Spain Tercera Group 9 is a highly competitive soccer tournament held in Spain.
-It is part of the Tercera División, which is the fourth tier of the Spanish football league system.
-The tournament features teams from the autonomous communities of Andalusia and Ceuta, creating a diverse and exciting mix of talent.
+The Spain Tercera Group 9 is a competitive regional football tournament that forms part of the Tercera División, the fourth tier of the Spanish football league system.
+This tournament features a diverse array of clubs primarily from the autonomous communities of the Balearic Islands and parts of the Valencian Community, showcasing local talent and fostering the development of grassroots football.